 Please find our anti-harassment policy below.
-If you have any questions about Bad Dog's nondiscrimination policy, suggestions for improvement, or causes for concern please email firstname.lastname@example.org to get in touch with General Manager, Lisa Amerongen and Artistic Director Julie Osborne.
-You may also make use of our Anonymous Reporting Form at any time.
+If you have any questions about Bad Dog's nondiscrimination policy or causes for concern please email firstname.lastname@example.org to get in touch with Artistic Director Julie Osborne.
+You may also make use of our Anonymous Reporting Form.

-Reports will be handled on a case by case basis, beginning with a conversation between the complainant and a two person panel made up of one board member and one staff member, both of the complainant's choosing.
+Reports will be handled on a case by case basis, beginning with a conversation between the complainant and a two person panel made up of one board member and one staff member.
+The complainant will be given an opportunity to choose between a selection of staff and board members.
 It is our hope to make this process as comfortable and unbiased as possible as we navigate the delicate nature of our of our community/work environment and the uniqueness of each situation.
 The conversation will help inform any future action and will take into account the complainant's wishes as well as the best practises for our company.

 The Bad Dog Theatre Company is committed to providing an environment free of discrimination and harassment, where all individuals are treated with respect and dignity, can contribute fully and have equal opportunities.

 Under the Ontario Human Rights Code, every person has the right to be free from harassment and discrimination.
 Harassment and discrimination will not be tolerated, condoned or ignored at The Bad Dog Theatre Company.
 If a claim of harassment or discrimination is proven, disciplinary measures will be applied, up to and including termination of employment.